1990-2025 Topps Basketball Set Tier List - Tier 6: Secondary Historical / Branch Products

 #37.
 Topps Chrome Sapphire Edition

-What I'd target: Only the best rookie Sapphire color and the few cards the market treats like true Chrome companions.
+What I'd target: Major rookie Sapphire color, true low-numbered Sapphire parallels, and cards the market treats as meaningful Chrome companions rather than novelty extensions.

 #38.
 Topps Reserve